lexedata/lexedata/docs/paper.md

 The export to phylogenetic alignments, derived from BEASTling [@maurits2017beastling,beastling14], has already been used in different language phylogenetics projects that are currently under review [@kaiping2019subgrouping,@kaiping2021burst].
-[That's a lie for the burst clock, but will hopefully be true by the time this paper is actually in review.]
-The more extensive lexical dataset editing functionality is used by projects at Universität Zürich working on Sal and Cariban languages, at UC Berkeley for Arawakan and Maweti-Guaraní and at XXX for Bantu.
-Precursor scripts have also been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].
+The more extensive lexical dataset editing functionality is used by projects at Universität Zürich working on Sal and Cariban languages, at UC Berkeley for Arawakan and Maweti-Guaraní and at Universiteit Gent for Bantu [@gunnink2022bantu].
+Precursors of the lexical data editing functions have also been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].

 # Acknowledgement